agn453/HI-TECH-Z80-C/README.md

 ### Release v3.09-3

-These are the Jon Saxton modified versions of John Elliots's patches.
+These are the Jon Saxton modified versions of John Elliott's patches.

 ```
 Wildcard expansion